dzhou08/cancer_race_biomarkers/README.md

 |*RP11-356C4.3*|0.0004104195653529|0.0344827586206897|0.0451901189627159|0.0123456790123457

 ### Step 2B: Find the common genes
-Calculate common genes between the Asian and Black race files We are looking for the following Cancers: UCS,THCA,PRAD,LIHC,KIRP,KIRC,ESCA,BRCA,BLCA
+Calculate common genes between the race1 and race2 race files We are looking for the following Cancers: UCS,THCA,PRAD,LIHC,KIRP,KIRC,ESCA,BRCA,BLCA

 ```